Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 Graphs and two globes appeared side-by side on the walls and windows as the station's interface systems interpreted the command and expanded on it, trying to guess not only what Rylee had asked for, but also what she might not yet know she wanted.

-She had to admit---as unimpressive as some of the achievements of nonhuman life were, when it came to user-friendly interfaces, they were the absolute masters.
+She had to admit - as unimpressive as some of the achievements of nonhuman life were, when it came to user-friendly interfaces, they were the absolute masters.
 It looked like something straight out of a movie, but *practical*.
 Every element was clearly presented, its relationship to every other, obvious.
 She took a moment to appreciate the accomplishment, before turning to the relevant data.

 "See here?
 Sol has a HUGE density of inner-system asteroids next to Gao." she said.
 "And then over here, look: Your homeworld's pretty rich in Rare Earths and they're all spread out pretty evenly.
 But Earth is poor in Rare Earths, and they're mostly here, under the control of only a couple of political factions.
 But there's a boatload in the asteroids." she indicated a chart demonstrating the estimated absolute tonnage of various elements and minerals in the asteroid belt.
 "And we need rare earth magnets to build ES field generators.
 And ES field generators are a huge boom industry right now."